yjchen/easy_contact/README.md

   Each information is stored in an entry, no matter it is an address or a phone number.
 An entry contains these fields:

-    type
+    type: string
-    label
+    label: string
-    content
+    content: text
-    extra
+    extra: string
-    addition
+    addition: string
-    country
+    country: string
-    locale
+    locale: string
-    primary
+    primary: boolean

   All of them are in string format.
-The *type* defines this entry is an address or a phone number.
+The **type** defines this entry an address or a phone number.
 The use of other fields depend on the type.

-  *country* is used in address and phone type.
+  **country** is used in address and phone type.
 It is set as 2-letter abbreviation of country like US, UK.

-  *locale* set the language of this entry.
+  **locale** set the language of this entry.
 A person might have English and Chinese name.

-  *primary* specify the main entry of a type, for example, the main address of a person.
+  **primary** specify the main entry of a type, for example, the main address of a person.

 ### Name (type: 'name')